Priboj

 Priboj (Прибој, /sh/) is a town and municipality located in the Zlatibor District of southwestern Serbia.
 The population of the town is 13,172, while the population of the municipality is 23,514.

 Geography

 The municipality of Priboj is located between municipality of Čajetina in the north, municipality of Nova Varoš in the east, municipality of Prijepolje in the south-east, the border with Montenegro in the south-west, and the border with Bosnia and Herzegovina in the north-west.
 A Bosnian-Herzegovinian exclave (Međurječje village) is surrounded by the Priboj municipality.

 The town of Priboj lies on the river Lim.
-It is 5 km away from the Uvac, a smaller river that is the border between Bosnia and Herzegovina and Serbia.
+It is 5 km away from the Uvac, a smaller river that marks (for some 10 kilometers) part of the border between Bosnia and Herzegovina and Serbia.

 Climate

 Priboj has an oceanic climate (Köppen climate classification: Cfb).